MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/overview-transcripts.md

 If you want your app to fetch transcripts only for the Teams meeting where it's installed, configure  meeting-specific RSC permission for your app.
 Authorized users can install your app in the meeting chat.
 After the meeting ends, your app can make the API call to obtain the transcript for that meeting.

-For more information about the meeting-specific RSC permissions, see [resource-specific consent permissions](../rsc/rsc-overview.md#rsc-permissions-for-a-chat-or-meeting).
+For more information about the meeting-specific RSC permissions, see [RSC permissions for a chat or meeting](../rsc/resource-specific-consent.md#rsc-permissions-for-a-chat-or-meeting).

 After you've configured the permissions, configure your app to receive change notifications for all relevant meeting events.
 Notifications contain meeting ID and organizer ID that help in accessing transcript content.
 Your app can fetch the transcript for a meeting when it's generated after it ends.
 The content of the transcript is available as `.vtt` or `.docx` file.